Mod-two cohomology of symmetric groups as a Hopf ring: Stiefel-Whitney generators

 \section{Stiefel-Whitney generators}

-We now give an alternate, more geometric presentation of this Hopf ring which uses Stiefel-Whitney classes.
-Though it has a more complicated coproduct formula, such a presentation should be useful for geometric applications.
-It also could give a better presentation for understanding Steenrod operations by building on the Wu formula once it is known how Steenrod operations behave on transfer products.
-Finally, the appearance of Stiefel-Whitney classes does forge another significant link between the categories of finite sets and finite-dimensional vector spaces, showing that the cohomology of automorphisms of finite sets is in this two-product sense generated by that of automorphisms of vector spaces.
+We now give an alternate presentation of this Hopf ring which uses Stiefel-Whitney classes.
+Though it has a more complicated coproduct formula, such a presentation should be useful.
+The appearance of Stiefel-Whitney classes forges another significant link between the categories of finite sets and finite-dimensional vector spaces, showing that the mod-two cohomology of automorphisms of finite sets is in a two-product sense generated by that of automorphisms of vector spaces.

 \begin{definition} Let $w_{i,n} \in B\si_{n}$ be the pull-back of the $i$th Stiefel-Whitney class through the classifying map of the standard representation $\rho_{n}: \si_{n} \to O(n)$ given by permutation matrices. \end{definition}